jakevdp/jakevdp.github.io-source/content/pages/about.md

 <img src="/images/jake.jpg" align="left" width="150" style="padding-right:20px;"/>
 My name is Jake VanderPlas.
-I am an astronomer by training, and currently am the director of research in physical sciences at the University of Washington's [eScience Institute](http://escience.washington.edu/), where I spend time on research, teaching, and developing software tools for science.
+I am an astronomer by training, and currently am the director open software at the University of Washington's
+[eScience Institute](http://escience.washington.edu/), where I spend time on research, teaching, and developing software tools for science.
 <br clear="left"/>